gothinkster/realworld-starter-kit/README.md

 !!!
-Warning: This repo is no longer maintained.
-Please refer to the official implementation of vue-realworld https://github.com/gothinkster/vue-realworld-example-app
+Warning: This repo is now hosted by gothinkster.
+You can find the latest implementation of vue-realworld [here](https://github.com/gothinkster/vue-realworld-example-app)

 ---